q-sw/system-setup/README.md

 2. Add APT repositories and install Packages.
 3. Install packages from github repositories (neovim, lazygit...)
 4. Download Git repositories like dotfile repo and create all necessary symlinks.
 (In progress)
-5. Gnome Configuration (In progress (In progress))
+5. Gnome Configuration (In progress)

 > Much details in the next sections

 ### Standard APT Packages

-All installed packages are defined in the file `[cmd/systemSetup/templates/config.yaml.tmpl](./cmd/systemSetup/templates/config.yaml.tmpl)`
+All installed packages are defined in the file [cmd/systemSetup/templates/config.yaml.tmpl](./cmd/systemSetup/templates/config.yaml.tmpl)

 > Check the variable `aptStandardPackages`
 > all lists can be overridden by creating a `config.yaml` file